developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/samples/serialcomm/index.md

   ![img](3.png)
 2. Press the **Write** button.
 The application should display a message that it has sent the text from the edit field in number of bytes sent in the status area.
   ![img](2.png)
 3. Press the **Read** button.
-The appliction will continue to read for 10 seconds and then display the read data in the status area.
+The application will continue to read for 10 seconds and then display the read data in the status area.
     ![img](4.png)